piotrlochowski/HA-mcp23017/README.md

   - Polling per device instead of per entity/8x gain, register cache to avoid read-modify-write/3xgain or rewriting the same register value)
 - Synchronization with the device state at startup, e.g. avoid output glitches when HA restart.
 - Compatible with **MCP23008** device (8 pins variant).
+- Support of multiple **I2C** busses (default bus number is 1).
+Instruction how to enable multiple busses at RPI 4: https://forums.raspberrypi.com/viewtopic.php?t=271200

 ## Installation